Redeem your story

 Associate Pastor

 Brent serves AFA as Associate Pastor.
 Brent's wife Rebecca also serves as our Worship Leader.
+Brent and Rebecca are both ordained ministers with decades of pastoral experience.

 Angela Bayless